K.J. Noons: Ultimate Fighting Championship

 In January 2013, the Strikeforce organization was closed by its parent company Zuffa.
 A list of fighters scheduled to be brought over to the Ultimate Fighting Championship was released in mid-January and Noons was one of the fighters listed.

-In his UFC debut, Noons faced Donald Cerrone on May 25, 2013 at UFC 160.
+In his UFC debut, Noons faced Donald Cerrone on May 25, 2013, at UFC 160.
 He lost the fight via unanimous decision.

-In his second UFC fight, Noons faced George Sotiropoulos on October 19, 2013 at UFC 166.
+In his second UFC fight, Noons faced George Sotiropoulos on October 19, 2013, at UFC 166.
 He won via unanimous decision, earning his first win under the UFC banner.

-Noons faced Sam Stout in a welterweight bout on April 16, 2014 at The Ultimate Fighter Nations Finale.
+Noons faced Sam Stout in a welterweight bout on April 16, 2014, at The Ultimate Fighter Nations Finale.
 Noons won the fight via knockout in the first round, earning him his first Performance of the Night bonus award.

-Noons next faced Daron Cruickshank on December 12, 2014 at The Ultimate Fighter 20 Finale.
+Noons next faced Daron Cruickshank on December 12, 2014, at The Ultimate Fighter 20 Finale.
 After a back-and-forth first round, the fight was stopped in the second round when Cruickshank received a second inadvertent eye poke from Noons and was unable to continue.
 Because they had not reached the third round, the fight was declared a No Contest.

 Noons was expected to face Yan Cabral at UFC Fight Night 67.
 However, Cabral was forced out of the bout after contracting Dengue Fever and replaced by Alex Oliveira.
 Noons lost the fight via submission in the first round.

-Noons faced Josh Burkman on February 6, 2016 at UFC Fight Night 82.
+Noons faced Josh Burkman on February 6, 2016, at UFC Fight Night 82.
 He lost the fight by unanimous decision.

 Noons was released by the company on April 14, 2016.

 Personal life

-Karl James Noons was given the nickname "K.J." due to his first and middle initials.
+Noons is married to professional model, Melany.

 Noons' first name comes from his father's first name, while his middle name comes from his grandfather's middle name.

-Noons posed for a PETA advertisement campaign, speaking out against animal cruelty and encouraging people to report animal abuse to authorities.
-Noons is married to professional model, Melany Lorenzo.
+In 2010 Noons participated in a PETA ad campaign speaking out against animal cruelty and encouraging people to report animal abuse to authorities.